sagefy/sagefy/gh-pages/f_planning/sequencer.md

 ### Set Selection

 I come to the site, I sign in.
-Dashboard is empty.
+Brings me to empty list of sets.
 Links to search sets.

 I search sets.
 I see ordering of sets matching, estimates for difficulty (or time).
 I can click to see a map of the units involved in a tree diagram.

 I click one and add it to my sets.
-It will appear on my dashboard, along with my overall completion percent.
+It will appear on my list of sets, along with my overall completion percent.
 A link to the tree diagram is present.
 I will see if I need to continue or review any particular set.

 ### Menu

 I can open the diagram at any time from the menu.
 In the diagram, the current unit is highlighted.
-The menu also has a discussion link, and a link to return to the dashboard.
+The menu also has a discussion link, and a link to return to the list of sets.
 The discussion link can go up the chain; I can discuss the card, unit, and sets from within a card.

 ### Diagnosis